browserengineering/book/book/invalidation.md

         # ...
 ```

-And here's `ImageLayout`; it has an `img_height` field, which I'm not
+And here's `ImageLayout`; it has an `img_height` field, which I'm
-going to protect and instead treat as an intermediate step in computing
+going to treat as an intermediate step in computing `height` and not
-`height`:
+protect:

 ``` {.python}
 class ImageLayout(EmbedLayout):